I-am-HJljkhgcjkd/Stock-Price-Prediction/README.md

 # Stock-Price-Prediction

-What is the Stock Market?Importance of Stock MarketStock Price PredictionUnderstanding Long Short Term Memory NetworkGoogle Stock Price Prediction Using LSTMView
-Stock price analysis has been a critical area of research and is one of the top applications of machine learning.
+What is the Stock Market?Importance of Stock MarketStock Price Prediction Understanding Long Short Term Memory NetworkGoogle Stock Price Prediction Using LSTMView Stock price analysis has been a critical area of research and is one of the top applications of machine learning.
 This tutorial will teach you how to perform stock price prediction using machine learning and deep learning techniques.
 Here, you will use an LSTM network to train your model with Google stocks data.

 Post Graduate Program in AI and Machine Learning